Operation Restore / Uphold Democracy

-Operation Uphold Democracy was the 1994 U.S.-led mission to restore President Jean-Bertrand Aristide in Haiti after a military coup.
+Operation Restore Democracy was the 1994 U.S.-led mission to restore President Jean-Bertrand Aristide in Haiti after a military coup.
 Airborne forces of the 82nd Airborne Division and 18th Airborne Corps prepared for one of the largest combat parachute assaults since World War II, but a last-minute diplomatic breakthrough transformed it into a peaceful entry.
 The operation underscored the deterrent power of America’s airborne forces.
-Airborne Apparel Company is proud to offer reproductions and unique designs that celebrate the legacy of Operation Uphold Democracy.
+Airborne Apparel Company is proud to offer reproductions and unique designs that celebrate this operational legacy.

 In September 1991, a military coup led by General Raoul Cédras overthrew Haiti’s elected president, Jean-Bertrand Aristide.
 Violence, instability, and economic collapse followed, prompting international condemnation.
 By 1994, the United States, supported by the United Nations and the Organization of American States, prepared to restore Aristide’s government through military intervention if necessary.